Atta-ur-Rahman (chemist): Government work and political advocacy

 After securing the fellowship of the Pakistan Academy of Sciences, Rahman had been affiliated with the Pakistan government regarding education and science affairs.
 From 1996 until 2012, Rahman served in the board of directors of the Committee on Scientific and Technological Cooperation, representing Pakistan's delegation.
 In 1997, Rahman served as the Coordinator General of the Organisation of Islamic Cooperation's (OIC) Committee on Scientific and Technological Cooperation (COMSTECH) that comprised 57 Ministers of Science and Technology from 57 OIC member countries.
-In recognition of his scientific transformation of Pakistan and building a large number of Centers of Excellence in the country as well as promoting scientific research, Prof. Rahman was conferred the TWAS Prize in Institution Building, in Durban, South Africa in 2009.
-Prof. Atta-ur-Rahman has seved as the Co-Chairman of UN ESCAP.
+In recognition of his scientific transformation of Pakistan and building a large number of Centers of Excellence in the country as well as promoting scientific research, Rahman was conferred the TWAS Prize in Institution Building, in Durban, South Africa in 2009.
+Atta-ur-Rahman has served as the co-chairman of UN ESCAP.